Valknut symbol meaning

 Valknut Symbol

 The Viking world was full of symbols.
 Not only were they a powerful way to express ideas, but the Vikings also thought that symbols had power.
-As well as expressing the world, the Vikings believed that symbols, when made by the right hands, had the power to shape the world.
+The Vikings believed that their runes were more than just a script, they were also a magical tool that could be used to shape the world.
+Symbols were an extension of the runes.

 So, what is the likely meaning of the Valknut symbol?